pshdev0/utils/coursera-auto-download/README.md

 *This automation was written on Linux Mint, but should work on Mac too*

 Another useful script opens up all my student windows (I open around 25 at a time) on separate Workspaces.
 This is useful to remove some of the laborious tasks involved in mass student marking.
 My original plan was to mark in parallel, but in the end I found it easier just to mark each assignment in full before moving on to the next.
-Repeating this 4 times for each assignment completes the grading !
+Repeating this for each assignment for each student completes the grading !

 1. Make sure you have enough Workspaces open for each student + a couple extra for yourself.
 2. Run the `auto-student-list.js` in the Chrome developer console (this is just a small part of the original automation scripts).